joyrider3774/PinballHDCollectionLauncher/README.md

 ### Popper Settings
 compile the provided script to an EXE and make sure it's working then add a new emulator using these settings and import the games from [exported game](https://raw.githubusercontent.com/joyrider3774/PinballHDCollectionLauncher/main/Databases/Popper/Export_Pinball%20HD%20Collection.pupgames) list i made (Use right click save as)

 Also download Display.exe from this [zip file](https://www.nailbuster.com/uploads/PopperFXMirror.zip) made by NailBuster so you can rotate the screen.
 Extract this in `PinUPPopper\Launch` directory

+You will also need [dmdext](https://github.com/freezy/dmd-extensions/) to mirror the dmd display to the correct display but its possible it already exists in your vpinmame directory

 Make sure to select to keep your backglass visible, i also enabled my topper to remain visible

 <IMG src="Meta/poppersettings.png"/>